tonethar/IGME-235-Shared/tutorial/web-service-app-starters.md

 - Below is fully functional web service "starter" code for several APIs
 - We have provide 2 examples for each API.
 One of the examples uses [`jQuery.ajax()`](https://api.jquery.com/jQuery.Ajax/#jQuery-ajax-url-settings), the other uses the browser native [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (aka XHR) object
-- These were working as of 3/25/2019
+- These were working as of 11/1/2020
-- For some of these, you will need to apply for your own API key
+- For some of these, you may need to apply for your own API key

 ## Contents
 <!--- Local Navigation --->